 Method 2.
 Cupcake Carrier

-Cupcake carriers designed to carry cupcakes and muffins without messing up the icing.
+Cupcake carriers are designed to carry cupcakes and muffins without messing up the icing.
 Some call it a cupcake caddy, cupcake organizer, storage container, you get the idea.
 Just think of a plastic container with individual cupcake wells/cavities to hold cupcakes in place, keeping them neat and preventing them from falling out.

 Like cupcake boxes, cupcake carriers are also a great way to display your cupcakes – all you have to do is to remove the lid.
 Oftentimes cupcake carriers also come with a tray with handles.
 The handles make it easy to remove the cakes from the container without risking messing up the icing when you do.